kazkansouh/odd-hash/README.md

                If a hash begins with "@" then it will be treated as a file and hashes read from it.

+               If a hash starts with "regex:" then it is used to match against computed hashes.
+All comparisons are done in lowercase hex.
+E.g.
+               "regex:^0e\d+$" to find a hash vulnerable to php type juggling.

 optional arguments:
   -h, --help   show this help message and exit